PanosGreg/Invoke-AzCommand/Docs/Notes.md

 $All = Get-AzVM ; $file = 'C:\Temp\MyScript.ps1'
 Invoke-AzCommand $All $file
-# we run a script file instead of a scriptblock on the remote VM
+# we run a script file instead of a scriptblock

 $All = Get-AzVM
 Invoke-AzCommand $All {param($Size,$Name) "$Name - $Size"} -Param @{Name='John';Size='XL'}